 Explore the countryside at beautiful Penshurst Place…

 ♥ Go wild at Bedgebury!
 There’s so much space for the kids at this lovely place.
 Bring the bikes or explore by foot.
-Look for the Gruffalo hiding in the woods and enjoy the miles of bike trails and walking trails.
-Many of the formal play areas are closed there but we’ll update this post when they open.
+Take part in the gruffalo trail and enjoy the miles of bike trails and walking trails as well as the play areas.

 ♥ Indulge in some family fun at Knockhatch, an adventure park with a petting farm, owl sanctuary, indoor and outdoor play areas and more!